kitschpatrol/mdat/readme.md

 - ##### `<!-- size-table({ files: [".gitignore", "license.txt"] }) -->`

-  A table of files and their compressed sizes:
+  A table of files and their compressed sizes.
+The optional `precision` sets the maximum number of decimal places and defaults to `0`:

   <!-- size-table({ files: [".gitignore", "license.txt"] }) -->